-The Caprivi Strip is a narrow ‘finger’ of land.
-An area is much more like the stereotypical ‘Westerners’ view of Africa, with circular huts on the sides of the roads, people carrying water on their heads, and animals kept in rough wooden enclosures.
+The Caprivi Strip lies to the east of Namibia, and is a narrow ‘finger’ of land between Angola, Zambia, Botswana and Zimbabwe.
+This area is much more like the stereotypical ‘Westerners’ view of Africa, with circular huts on the sides of the roads, people carrying water on their heads, and animals kept in rough wooden enclosures.
 This is also similar to Botswana, Zimbabwe and Zambia, and is much more like these countries than Namibia.

 The centre of the Caprivi Region is Katima Mulilo, which is actually closer to Lusaka and Harare than it is to Windhoek.
 The town is located on the banks of the Zambezi River and is a lively town with a busy market.